OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --daemon              Run the VPN tunnel in the background

 --dev DEV-NAME        Virtual interface name to use for VPN tunnel.
-                      Defaults to **tun**.
+                      Defaults to :code:`tun`.
 Usually ignored, as the interface name is created on-the-fly in OpenVPN 3.

 --dev-type DEV-TYPE   Defines the virtual interface type.
-Only **tun** is
+Only
-                      supported, which is the default.
+                      :code:`tun` is supported, which is the default.

 --dhcp-option OPTION  Set DHCP options which can be picked up by the OS
                       configuring DNS, etc.